kuiper2000/chaos_and_predictability/_sources/intro.md

     * Introduction to ensemble forecast in weather and climate
     * HW1: Lorenz 63 model (testing state-dependent predictability) (10%)
 * Week 2: __Predictability Source in atmosphere__
-	* The origins of predictability (Scale Seperation)
+	* The origins of predictability (Scale Separation)
 	* Brief introduction to balanced dynamics (Rossby wave dynamics)
 	* Teleconnections
 * Week 3: __The minimalist models for studying chaos and predictability I: Lorenz 63__